masoud-maghsoudi/masoud-maghsoudi/README.md

-Hi 👋, My name is Masoud
+💫About Me :
 =================================

 Network and System Engineer
 ---------------------------
+Hi 👋, My name is Masoud.
 I write scripts with Python and Bash for automation, I am maintaining Network infrastructure and Linux based servers using Ansible, but learning Terraform is my next step toward automation.

 * ✉️  You can contact me at [masoud\_maghsoudi@yahoo.com](mailto:masoud_maghsoudi@yahoo.com)
 * 🧠  I'm learning Kubernetes and Terraform